 Key Points

-Our picks for the best hotels in Shinagawa are
+My picks for the best hotels in Shinagawa are:

 For a list of my favorite hotels in this area, see my Shimbashi, Shiodome, Hamamatsucho and Shinagawa Places To Stay section.